 What is the car rental age limit for seniors?
 Where can you find this information online?

-From the research we’ve done, most rental agencies in the U.S. do not have an age cutoff for senior renters.
-We contacted major U.S. rental agencies including Alamo, Avis, Budget, Dollar, Hertz, National, and Payless, and found that none had a company-wide upper age limit for drivers.
+Most rental agencies in the U.S. don’t have a car rental age limit or cutoff for senior renters.
+I contacted major U.S. rental agencies including Alamo, Avis, Budget, Dollar, Hertz, National, and Payless, and found that none had a company-wide upper age limit for drivers.
 However, individual franchise owners may choose to impose age limits.
-If you’re concerned that your age may be an issue, it’s best to call the rental location directly to find out what the rules are before booking online.
+If you’re concerned that your age may be an issue, it’s best to call the rental location directly to find out what the car rental age limits are before booking online.

 If you have a question about senior travel, please e-mail us and include your first name and where you’re from.
 Because of the volume of e-mail we receive, we can’t guarantee a response to each question.